Ty-Code/Project-Cravers-App/README.md

 ## Nice-to-Haves

 <ul class="contains-task-list">
+<li class="task-list-item"><input type="checkbox" id="" disabled="" class="task-list-item-checkbox" checked=""> Add a select menu to choose different food types for search request</li>
 <li class="task-list-item"><input type="checkbox" id="" disabled="" class="task-list-item-checkbox" checked=""> Add a button to the output page in order to reload the app and to be able to make a new request.</li>
 <li class="task-list-item"><input type="checkbox" id="" disabled="" class="task-list-item-checkbox" checked=""> Embed a static map with a marker based on the GPS coordinates of the donut shops.</li>
 </ul>

+## Design:

+The color palette of Dunkin' will be used in the project.

  ## Quiz App Demo (to be added)
  <!-- <img src="" style="max-width: 100%;"> -->